 Although you may feel inspired to tramp around anywhere that’s snowy, it’s wise for beginners to stick to designated trail areas for safety reasons.
 In fact, many summer trails become great snowshoeing routes in winter, giving you the opportunity to revisit favorite hikes in a different season.
 The mountain passes and many Sno-Parks also offer groomed routes to help you safely find your way.
 Ready to go snowshoeing near Seattle now?
 Keep reading for 5 of our favorite areas to check out.

 - Mount Rainier National Park

 You have several outstanding options for snowshoeing near Seattle at Mount Rainier National Park.
 Head up to the Paradise area for trails of varying difficulty, all in the shadow of the big volcano.
 The park also offers guided snowshoe forays that include discussions on how the park’s plants and animals adjust to winter life.
 The walks are offered on a first come, first served basis from the Jackson Visitor Center at Paradise.Mount Rainier’s ski resort, Crystal Mountain, is another great option for snowshoeing in view of the mountain.
-In addition to offering several snowshoeing trails you can explore on your own, the resort offers a guided snowshoe walk, complete with dinner on Saturdays.

 - Hurricane Ridge